mazzz1y/go-matrix-webhook/readme.md

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"type": "m.login.password", "identifier": {"type": "m.id.user", "user": "<bot username>"}, "password": "<bot password>", "initial_device_display_name": "Webhook Client"}' "https://<your-server>/_matrix/client/r0/login"
 ```
-Get `access_token` from curl output.
-Don't forget to add bot to your room!
+Get the `access_token` from the curl output and pass it into this application along with other required variables.
+Don't forget to add the bot to your room!
 ### Send Messages

 To send a message, simply make a POST request with the following structure: